 All submitted articles should report original, previously unpublished research results and must not be under consideration for publication elsewhere.
 Manuscripts should follow the style of the journal and are subject to both review and editing.

-The benefits of publishing in the journal include fast publication, professional editing and proof reading services, fast but fair and comprehensive peer-review and decision via Editorial Manager System by elite group of editors and reviewers and worldwide dissemination of your research results in electronic format (PDF, HTML).
+The benefits of publishing in the journal include fast publication, professional editing and proof reading services, fast but fair and comprehensive peer-review and decision via Editorial Tracker by elite group of editors and reviewers and worldwide dissemination of your research results in electronic format (PDF, HTML).

 Author(s): Battecha Kadrya